Nandhini-mv/Material_UI/README.md

 Details about OpenHarmony NPM environment configuration, click [here](https://gitee.com/openharmony-tpc/docs/blob/master/OpenHarmony_npm_usage.md)

-### Import
+## Usage Instructions
+Import the Snackbar Library.
+Then, access Snackbar attributes through a object of SnackBarModel and customize the Snackbar using setter functionS and finally pass the object to MaterialSnackBar and action associated with optional action button.

 ```js
 import { MaterialSnackBar, SnackBarModel, SnackBarType }  from "@ohos/materialsnackbar"
 ```

-### Usage
-Access Snackbar attributes through a object of SnackBarModel and customize the Snackbar using setter functionS and finally pass the object to MaterialSnackBar and action associated with optional action button.

  Below are list of properties available.
  | Properties   | Description | Type |